 If you manage multiple factories spread across the country or around the globe, a solution built around physical inventory storage locations could get in the way of your operations.

-A good PLM (Product Lifecycle Management) system is tailored to the industry it’s in.
+How good or bad a Product Lifecycle Management solution often depends on how well its tailored to your industry.
 This is important because each industry has its own distinct characteristics.
 Discovering these characteristics and then building a system to support them will make your system more effective.